Skip to main content

 For health-contingent programs, these guidelines are particularly rigorous, centering on the concept of a “reasonable alternative standard.”
 This legal requirement is the critical junction where the standardized goals of a wellness program must accommodate the biological realities of the individual.
 It is here that a conversation about hormonal and metabolic health becomes not just relevant, but essential.

 A health-contingent program, by its nature, creates a condition for reward.
-To prevent this from becoming discriminatory, the law mandates that the program must be reasonably designed, must not be overly burdensome, and must provide a for any individual for whom it is medically inadvisable or unreasonably difficult to meet the standard.
+To prevent this from becoming discriminatory, the law mandates that the program must be reasonably designed, must not be overly burdensome, and must provide a reasonable alternative for any individual for whom it is medically inadvisable or unreasonably difficult to meet the standard.

 This provision is a direct acknowledgment that a one-size-fits-all approach to health is flawed.
 Your personal biochemistry, shaped by your endocrine system, can represent a legitimate medical reason for needing an alternative path.